hashicorp/terraform-provider-aws/website/docs/r/glue_catalog_database.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the database.
-* `catalogID` - (Optional) ID of the Glue Catalog to create the database in.
+* `catalog_id` - (Optional) ID of the Glue Catalog to create the database in.
 If omitted, this defaults to the AWS Account Id.
 * `description` - (Optional) Description of the database.
 * `location_uri` - (Optional) The location of the database (for example, an HDFS path).
 * `parameters` - (Optional) A list of key-value pairs that define parameters and properties of the database.

 ## Import

-Glue Catalog Databases can be imported using the `name`, e.g.
+Glue Catalog Databases can be imported using the `catalog_id:name`.
+If you have not set a Catalog ID specify the AWS Account ID that the database is in, e.g.

 ```
-$ terraform import aws_glue_catalog_database.database my_database
+$ terraform import aws_glue_catalog_database.database 123456789012:my_database
 ```